-Kristen Tapping, a designer at London South Bank University has designed Rolloe, a bicycle wheel that uses motion to purify the air of harmful particulates and gases in major polluted streets.
+Kristen Tapping, a designer at London South Bank University designed Rolloe, a bicycle wheel that uses motion to purify the air of harmful particulates and gases in major polluted streets.

 How Rolloe is made

-The device consists of three parts: a tri-wheel and two circles that hold together circular washable air filters.
+The device consists of three parts: a tri-wheel and two hoops that hold together circular washable air filters.
 The rims have large central cavities and are lined with lugs.
 As the wheel turns, the lugs create a pressure difference by drawing air from the internal cavities and then pushing it out through the outside.

 When the wheel is in motion, it sucks everything in from the central part and pushes everything out from the edges, after passing it through various external filters to purify the air.
-A prefilter, a HEPA filter (for particulate matter up to 2,5 microns) and an activated carbon filter (for gases).
+A prefilter, a HEPA filter (for particulates up to 2,5 microns) and an activated carbon filter (for gases).
 The air is then expelled into the environment with fewer particulates and lower levels of harmful gases.